 We are constantly striving to supply our customers with the most beautiful and efficient doors possible.
 Our research and engineering efforts have been a major reason why our doors continue to perform well while retaining the classic beauty that has become synonymous with the Simpson name.

 Over the years, we have received questions from many of our customers regarding energy efficiency.
-Here are answers to some of the most common questions, as well as a summary of the most recent testing results for many of Simpson's doors.
+Here are answers to some of the most common questions, as well as a summary of the most recent NFRC testing results for Simpson's doors.

 According to the Temperate Forest Foundation, wood is 16 times more efficient as an insulator than concrete, 415 times as efficient as steel and 2,000 times as efficient as aluminum.
 And wood is the only truly sustainable resource as forests are able to regenerate themselves within our lifetime.